wellrestedphp/wellrested/docs/source/getting-started.rst

 This page provides a brief introduction to WellRESTed.
 We'll take a tour of some of the features of WellRESTed without getting into too much depth.

-To start, we'll make a "`Hello, world!`_" to demonstrate the concepts of handlers and routing and show how to read variables from the request path.
+To start, we'll make a "Hello, world!" to demonstrate the concepts of handlers and routing and show how to read variables from the request path.

 Hello, World!
 ^^^^^^^^^^^^^

-Let's start with a very basic "Hello, world!".
+Let's start with a very basic "Hello, world!"
 Here, we will create a server.
 A ``WellRESTed\Server`` reads the incoming request from the client, dispatches a handler, and transmits a response back to the client.

 Our handler will create and return a response with the status code set to ``200`` and the body set to "Hello, world!".